 Each person brings a different prior knowledge to the learning experience and learns new knowledge and skills in different ways.
 The way we learn is as unique as our fingerprint.

 When students work together through collaboration, peer-tutoring and reciprocal teaching this results in a deeper understanding of the material being covered.

 Each student comes into a learning activity with a different prior knowledge.
 This means they each require different levels of content, context, challenge and pace.

 When a student initiates a learning experience or exploration, they learn more.

 When a student connects their learning to the real world in an authentic manner.

-The structure of the junior curriculum is based on a combination of three courses; Themes, Spins and Foci.
+The structure of the junior curriculum is based on a combination of three courses; Themes, Options and Spins.

-All Year 9 and 10 students study six integrated theme studies during the year, which incorporate the core subjects English, Mathematics, Science, Social Science and Physical Education/Health.
+All Year 9 and 10 students study integrated Theme studies during the year, which incorporate the core subjects English, Mathematics, Science, Social Studies and Physical Education/Health.

-Special Interest subjects (SPINS) cover the other three curriculum areas of Technology, The Arts and Languages.
-Students select courses across all three Learning Areas.
+Option subjects cover the other three curriculum areas of Technology, The Arts and Languages.
+Students can select courses across all three Learning Areas.
 This helps to maintain a balanced curriculum for all junior students.